 Experienced learning groups can be formed across functions, across geographies and/or across business units using virtual technology.
-Teams of 5 agree to get together virtually for a learning session through the use of an interactive online calendar system.
-This provides the opportunity of learning partners to become variable (rather than fixed).
+Teams of 5 agree to get together for a learning session through the use of an interactive online calendar system.
+This provides the opportunity for learning partners to become variable (rather than fixed).
 This fosters thriving connections across the organization.
 As a result, insights into different functions grow and individuals get a sense of the larger organization.
 This provides a simple yet effective way to increase collaboration at all levels!

 When a large change initiative is started, Peer-to-Peer Learning helps prepare employees for this change.
 A major restructuring effort, for example, might result in a more decentralized decision-making processes throughout the organization, thus creating change.
 A CoachingOurselves© module such as “Understanding Organizations” helps employees to understand the types of changes which are taking place.
 Another module “Decision-Making – it is not what you think” supports managers whose own roles are also changing.